 Mark (36) and Irene (32) met in college, and have been together ever since.
 Happily married for 5 years now, they are the parents of two kids.
 Around a year ago, they attended their first swinger party.
 It started as a silly experiment that introduced them to the range of opportunities to enhance their sex life.
 Though they’ve been quite open in sharing fantasies with each other ever since Irene has kept her bisexuality a secret.

 Shortly before they met, Irene was in a short relationship with her college roommate.
 Being sexual with a woman was always a secret fantasy for Irene, but she had never dared to explore it.
 One night, when they were both tipsy, a fantasy came true.
 As they were both confused with the experience of being in a relationship with a woman, Irene and her roommate ended the relationship and Irene told no one about it.

-There are many couples who start swinging with the idea of being sexual with a person of the same-sex or gender.
-Threesomes are in many cases a first step towards getting into in the lifestyle and an opportunity for one partner to explore their bisexuality.
+Many couples start swinging with the idea of being sexual with a person of the same sex or gender.
+Threesomes are in many cases a first step towards getting into the lifestyle and an opportunity for one partner to explore their bisexuality.
 While there are couples that are open to exploring their sexuality, some may take a more reserved stance, especially if it’s a man who is bi-curious.